 Giornate degli Autori

-The fifteenth edition of Giornate degli Autori, promoted by ANAC (The National Association of Filmmakers) and by the authors of Associazione 100autori, will take place in September 2018, during the 75.
+The sixteenth edition of Giornate degli Autori, promoted by ANAC (The National Association of Filmmakers) and by the authors of Associazione 100autori, will take place in September 2019, during the 76.
 Mostra Internazionale d'Arte Cinematografica di Venezia.

-Except for special cases, all feature films submitted to the Giornate degli Autori must fulfill the following requirements:
+With the exception of special cases, all feature films submitted to the Giornate degli Autori must fulfil the following requirements:

-1) only long features and documentaries longer than 60 minutes are eligible;
+1) only features and documentaries longer than 60 minutes are eligible;

-3) Films must be screened in DCP, if selected;
+3) if selected, films must be screened in DCP;

-4) Films screened in Italy in theatres or distributed in home video or broadcasted on television or streamed on the Internet are not eligible;
+4) films already theatrically released in Italy or distributed in home video or broadcasted on television or streamed on the Internet are not eligible;

 - Submissions are free of charge.

-- An Entry Form filled must accompany each submitted film.
+- A filled Entry Form must accompany each submitted film.
 Please CLICK HERE

 to open it.